 Brake fluid absorbs moisture, so over time it will contain water.
 Water boils at a lower temperature than brake fluid, so street driving can also lead to brake fade.

-Bottom line, having a modified brake pad needs a modified brake fluid.
+Bottom line, getting the benefit of a performance brake pad compound means you need a higher quality brake fluid.
 And don’t use DOT 5 fluid, as it doesn’t absorb water and can’t mix with DOT 3 or DOT 4.

 Best Wheel Upgrades for Your G35